 - National Association of Social Workers (NASW)

 Sarah as a Person

 I grew up in the Western Suburbs of Chicago (nope - I don't claim to be "from Chicago!") and spent the early part of my career in Austin, TX.
-What energizes my spirit outside of work is my commitment to volunteering at an agency that serves at-risk youth.
+What energizes my spirit outside of work is volunteering my time and energy in institutional anti-racism initiatives.
 In my spare time, I love to write, read, and share time with close friends.